upmusings/upshift/words/_posts/2020-04-3-same-mistakes.md

 ___
 Footnotes
-[^1]: <small>Galileo explained why we don’t notice the earth moving — because we’re at the same constant velocity, moving with our planet.
+[^1]: <small>Galileo explained why we don’t notice the earth moving — because we’re at the same constant velocity, moving with our planet.</small>